mattgathu/blog/posts/2020-05-11-2020-books-challenge.md

 > “I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my  fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.”

+## 1984

+![1984-cover][1984-cover]

+A profound read that I can summarize with this quote:

+> “Power tends to corrupt, and absolute power corrupts completely." ~ Lord Acton

+This quote isn't from the book but it captures its essence; a totalitarian regime that has upended its world for the sole purpose of staying in power indefinitely.
+The Party, an new age successor to socialism and communism rules Oceania through suppression of all human instincts and freedom except for those that further its cause.

+There is no freedom of expression or speech.
+Newspeak is designed for the restriction of thought and expression.
+There are thought crimes.
+Sexual intimacy is punishable.
+Constant surveillance is the norm, the telescreens and microphones are everywhere.
+All your movements are monitored.

+There is a fanaticism to towards Big Brother, the embodiment of the The Party.
+Everyone loves big brother.
+Truth is constantly being rewritten.
+The truth is what the party deems it to be.

+The book starts and ends in despair.
+Winston the protagonist ,aware of his entrapment, seeks to free himself of it and finds some hope in his forbidden love to Julia but ultimately the The Party captures them and breaks them down until all that is left is love for Big Brother. _There is no hope in the book._

+> “Who controls the past controls the future; who controls the present controls the past"

 [dune-cover]: /images/dune-cover.jpg
+[1984-cover]: /images/1984-cover.jpg